bdeng99/Error-free-Validation-Code/README.md

 b2=h_nodes_40_pr_100_b.two;

-to '60', or '80', or '100' to validate the models for different numbers of hidden nodes, n, of the network architecture, 784-n-10.
+to '20', or '60', or '80', or '100' to validate the models for different numbers of hidden nodes, n, of the network architecture, 784-n-10.

+The 784-20-10 model is the only known model which has the fewest parameters to achieve the zero error rate for MNIST.

 Bo Deng